MicrosoftDocs/Devices-docs/surface/configure-sdr-and-hdr-display.md

 We recommend beginning with baseline measurements while keeping most processing features turned off.
 This method makes it easier to assess the impact of different features by turning them on one at a time or in various combinations.
 It's also important to note that Windows frequently relies on applications for managing content color, so choosing the right application to display content is crucial.

-## SDR and HDR mode settings in Windows 11 Version 23H2
+## SDR and HDR mode settings in Windows 11 23H2

-To accurately measure SDR and HDR output on the Surface Laptop Studio 2, utilize the following settings.
-These instructions are applicable if you're running Windows 11 version 22631.3085 or later, which enables correct reporting of Peak Brightness and HDR Certification in the **System** > **Display** > **Advanced Display Settings System** > **Display settings** page.
+To accurately measure SDR and HDR output on the Surface Laptop Studio 2, use the following settings.
+These instructions are applicable if you're running Windows 11 version 22631.3085 or later, which enables correct reporting of Peak Brightness and HDR Certification in the **System** > **Display** > **Advanced Display** > **Display information** page.

 ## Technical reference for display settings